Opening hours: All day, every day

 - All areas wheelchair and pushchair accessible

-If there are any issues with the paddling pool outside of normal working hours, please contact St Peter's Car Park on 01926 314009.
+If there are any issues with the paddling pool outside of normal working hours, please contact the park ranger service on 01926 314009.

 Spectators are welcome at all bowls events.
 Victoria Park hosts both the women's and men's national competitions every summer.